arthurk/arthurk.github.io/replacing-docker-desktop-for-mac-with-colima/index.md

 daemon in a VM, handles port-forwarding, shared folders and sets up the Docker CLI.
 It's a quick and easy way to get Docker running on macOS.

-Although technically it works fine the following reasons made me look for a
+Although technically it works fine, the following reasons made me look for a
 replacement:

 - Closed-source
-- Popup's asking me how likely I am to recommend Docker Desktop to a co-worker
+- Pop-ups asking me how likely I am to recommend Docker Desktop to a co-worker
 - Weekly tips and anonymous reporting are enabled by default
 - It makes a request to `desktop.docker.com` every time the settings are opened, even with anonymous reporting turned off